johnprovazek/truchettiles/README.md

 - Add an info option to the demo page to give user instructions.
 - Investigate and fix bug where occasionally tiles will be drawn on canvas with small noticable gaps on the tiles edge.
-- Consider offering a React component implementation.
+- Consider offering a React and Angular component implementation.
 - Use a linter and a style guide.